Björn Joppe

 Björn Joppe (born 13 December 1978) is a German former professional football player and manager.
-He is currently the manager of Rot Weiss Ahlen.
+He is currently the manager of FC Remscheid.

 Career

 Joppe was born in Wuppertal.
 He spent two seasons in the Bundesliga with VfL Bochum.

 Coaching career

 In the summer of 2009, Joppe was named as manager of the C-Youth team of the club Sportfreunde Schwäbisch Hall.

 In December 2022 he became the new manager of KFC Uerdingen 05.
 After a poor run of just two victories in eight games, he was sacked on 20 March 2023.

 On 24 October 2023 he became the new manager of Rot Weiss Ahlen.

+On 30 September 2025, Joppe was appointed new manager of FC Remscheid.